 It is vital to detect the underlying causes and triggers for these conditions, as they can often be dietary, lifestyle or environmentally related.
 There is also a significant link with immune dysregulation, which requires a proper understanding of the adaptive immune function and its relationship to gut health, to enhance its functionality.

-Dr Elizabeth Mumper will be presenting a Masterclass at the 2019 Mindd Forum focusing on this Allergic Triad, with a particular emphasis on the enhancement of the adaptive immune function of the gut to modulate immune balance.
+One of Dr Elizabeth Mumper’s Presentations at the 2019 Mindd Forum will focus on the Allergic Triad, with a particular emphasis on the enhancement of the adaptive immune function of the gut to modulate immune balance.

 What is the Allergic Triad?

-The Allergic Triad also referred to as Atopic Conditions, refers to the genetic tendency to develop allergic conditions such as eczema, allergic rhinitis, and asthma.
-These atopic conditions are typically associated with heightened immune responses via the production of IgE antibodies as a result of exposure to common allergens, such as environmental or dietary triggers.
+The Allergic Triad also known as Atopic Conditions, refers to the genetic tendency to develop allergic conditions such as eczema, allergic rhinitis, and asthma.
+These atopic conditions are typically associated with heightened immune responses via the production of IgE antibodies as a result of exposure to common allergens in the environment or diet.
 Up to 40% of children with eczema experience a progression to asthma and rhinitis.
 This progression in atopic disease is also termed the “Atopic March.”

 What is the Current Medical Treatment for these Conditions?